ernestng11/touchpoint-prediction/README.md

 ## Model Deployment

 I included a pickle file for further deployment of the model into FlaskAPI in the future!
+For productionization, a flask API endpoint can be hosted on a server and it will take in a list of values from a customer's profile and return the recommended touchpoint.